casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/structures.md

 ## BlockV1 {#block-v1}

+This type:
-This type encapsulates block data that used to be produced in versions of the nodes prior to 2.0.
+* encapsulates block data that used to be produced in versions of the nodes prior to 2.0.
-This type represents a historical block that was produced prior to 2.0 Each block has a globally unique ID, achieved by hashing the contents of the block.
+* represents a historical block that was produced prior to 2.0 Each block:
+* has a globally unique ID, achieved by hashing the contents of the block.
-Each block points to its parent.
+* points to its parent.
 An exception is the first block, which has no parent.

 A block is structurally defined as follows: